 - Fruit tree (mango) representing Tree City USA designation

-Broccoli, beets, cabbage, lima bean, onions, radish, tomatoes, cauliflower, collards, sweet potatoes, spinach, strawberries, squash, eggplants, Chinese cabbage, romaine lettuce, arugula, curly endive, kale, amaranth/callaloo, cucumber, pumpkin, pineapple, peanuts, basil, catnip, mint, oregano, parsley, rosemary, sage, tarragon, dwarf banana, papaya, yucca, pepper and peas: wando, dwarf-grey and blackeye.
+MEMBER CHOSEN CROPS INCLUDE: Broccoli, beets, cabbage, lima bean, onions, radish, tomatoes, collards, okra, hot peppers, green peppers, sweet potatoes, spinach, strawberries, squash, eggplants, Chinese cabbage, romaine lettuce, arugula, curly endive, kale, amaranth/callaloo, cucumber, pumpkin, pineapple, peanuts, basil, catnip, mint, oregano, Spanish oregano, parsley, rosemary, sage, tarragon, lemon grass, dwarf banana, papaya, yucca, pepper, peas and more.

 Harvest Circle Donors Program